fbpx

 • Take everything you decided to keep and place it back where it belongs.

-• Clean your working area, get the rubbish/donations out.
+• Clean your working area, and get the rubbish/donation boxes out.

 • Take photos of the decluttered area.